Designing a Value-Based Decision System for TikTok's Personalized Ads Consent

 Execution

-• Options framed around user value rather than system intent.
+• Options framed around user value, not system intent

 Decision 3